 - You are an EU or EEA national

 - You can show the required periods of stay in Germany (usually five years, in special cases two or three years are sufficient).

 - You are legally resident in Germany, i.e. You have fulfilled the requirements of the right of free movement during your entire stay.

 - If necessary, you can provide the evidence and documents mentioned under "Required documents"

 Because Switzerland is not a member of the EU or the EEA, a different regulation applies to the Swiss.
 The right of residence for Swiss nationals is governed by the Agreement between the European Community and its Member States, of the one part, and the Swiss Confederation, of the other part, on the free movement of persons.

 Note for British citizens (Brexit) :

 On 1 February 2020, the withdrawal of the United Kingdom of Great Britain and Northern Ireland from the European Union was completed.
-For British citizens and their family members entitled to freedom of movement, the right to freedom of movement will initially continue to apply until 31 December 2020.
+For British nationals and their family members entitled to freedom of movement, the right to freedom of movement initially continued to apply until 31 December 2020.

 § 2 FreizügG/EU